lewwolfe/beesinthetrap/README.md

 ### Pre-compiled Binaries

-Download the latest release for your platform from the [Releases](https://github.com/lewwolfe/beesinthetrap/releases) page.
+Download the latest release for your platform from the [Releases](https://github.com/lewwolfe/beesinthetrap/releases) page - v1.0.0.

 ### Build from Source